DaSalba/Image2GB/README.md

 They are all trivial to meet using GIMP and the previous palette.

-There are precompiled releases of this plugin available [here](https://github.com/DaSalba/Image2GB/releases).
+There are precompiled releases of this plug-in available [here](https://github.com/DaSalba/Image2GB/releases).
 If you prefer to compile it yourself, see the next two sections.

 Linux
 -----

-To build and install the plugin, just run this command in this directory:
+To build and install the plug-in, just run this command in this directory:

 	gimptool-3 --install image2gb.c

-It will automatically compile the plugin and copy it to `$HOME/.config/GIMP/<VERSION>/plug-ins/`.
+It will automatically compile the plug-in and copy it to `$HOME/.config/GIMP/<VERSION>/plug-ins/`.
 If you get a "command not found" error, make sure you have GIMP 3 and the necessary packages installed (`libgimp3.0-dev` on Debian, `gimp-devel-tools` on Fedora).